 - They are harmless because they can spread disease through their bites.

-- Carpet beetles belong to the Dermestid, which is a family of beetles and have a mouth made for chewing on plants and fibrous materials.
+- Carpet beetles belong to the Dermestid, a family of beetles, and have a mouth made for chewing on plants and fibrous materials.

-- They do not rely on human blood, but bristles that are all over their larvae may cause itching when they come in contact with your skin.
+- They do not rely on human blood, but bristles all over their larvae may cause itching when they contact your skin.